EMERGING MARKETS-Brazil markets plunge on Rousseff re-election

 Shares of Banco do Brasil fell about 8.0 percent.
 The bank has seen pressure from Rousseff's government to lower lending spreads in order to juice consumption in a sputtering economy.

-Yields paid on long-dated contracts for interest-rate futures surged, with the Jan.
-2023 maturity shooting 44 basis points higher.
-Those yields had fallen sharply recently on bets that stricter fiscal and monetary policy in a Neves' government would make room for lower interest rates in the future.
+Long-dated contracts for interest-rate futures also sold off, driving yields on Jan.
+2023 futures 62 basis points (bps) higher.
+Those yields had fallen sharply recently on bets that mainstream fiscal and monetary policy in a Neves' government would make room for lower interest rates in the future.

 Brazil's debt insurance costs also rose in the credit default swaps (CDS) market.
 Data from Markit showed that five-year CDS were up 10 basis points versus the closing level on Friday to 172 bps.

+The real has seen downward pressure due to a stronger U.S. dollar globally, though the local currency has been supported by a central bank swap program in what many traders see as a managed trading band.

+"The central bank is likely going to increase intervention to avoid what they likely see as overshooting of the real," wrote Citi analyst Dirk Willer.

-Any stanching of the losses in future sessions will most likely come on bargain-hunting and signals of more market-friendly policies and cabinet appointments from the Rousseff administration, analysts said.
+Any staunching of the losses in future sessions will most likely come on bargain-hunting and signals of more market-friendly policies and cabinet appointments from the Rousseff administration, analysts said.

 "The current path is not sustainable without a big adjustment of the policy mix, but in the short run, as long as markets are willing to finance Brazil, this stagflationary scenario could continue for a few more quarters," said Arthur Carvalho, an economist with Morgan Stanley.

 "Unfortunately, we also believe that if the administration avoids the hard choices, sovereign downgrades will arrive at some point over the next 18 months, creating a new set of challenges for Brazil," he added.
-(Editing by W Simon and Nick Zieminski)
+(Editing by W Simon)

 * Says it has extended $25 million revolving credit facility provided by Seadrill Limited, its majority shareholder, to April 31, 2017